Skip to main content

 2025.04.12 Reported: Immigration agents turned away after trying to enter LA elementary schools - Independent

-The Independent reports that DHS officers attempted welfare checks on five immigrant children at two elementary schools in Los Angeles, California.
+The Independent reports that DHS officers attempted welfare checks on five immigrant children at two elementary schools in Los Angeles.
 DHS stated that agents “were at these schools conducting wellness checks on children who arrived unaccompanied at the border.
 This had nothing to do with immigration enforcement.”
-Los Angeles Unified School District Superintendent Alberto Carvalho said the officers falsely claimed they had parental authorization to contact the children; school officials at the schools told ICE they would need a court order or a warrant.
+Los Angeles Unified School District Superintendent Alberto Carvalho said the officers falsely claimed they had parental authorization to contact the children; school officials told ICE they need a court order or a warrant.

 View Document